Perspective | These Wizards are many things as they enter the playoffs. Afraid is not one of them.

 “We got to make the name of Washington Wizards be known again,” Gafford said.
 “From what I’m seeing, it’s been a while.”

-Yet for all the exciting play, and all the excitement generated, in order for this season to generate momentum that extends into next, has to be — if not a win against Philadelphia, at least a long, drawn-out battle.
+Yet for all the exciting play, and all the excitement generated, in order for this season to generate momentum that extends into next, there has to be — if not a win against Philadelphia, at least a long, drawn-out battle.

 This team’s résumé is all over the place.
-They lost their first five games of the season.
+The Wizards lost their first five games of the season.
 They lost center Thomas Bryant — remember him? — to a season-ending injury.
 They began the new year by dealing with a debilitating, team-wide battle with the coronavirus.
 They endured it all, and that meant there was much to admire.

 Still, the history books will record the Wizards’ record this year as 34-38 — a third straight losing campaign.
 Brooks’s five-year contract is up when the year ends, and owner Ted Leonsis has not outlined his intentions with his coach.
 Brooks has a long history with Westbrook, and that has to count for something, right?